ansible/ansible/docsite/latest/rst/playbooks.rst

 Tips and Tricks
 ```````````````

-Look at the bottom of the playbook execution for a summary of the nodes that were executed
+Look at the bottom of the playbook execution for a summary of the nodes that were targeted
 and how they performed.
 General failures and fatal "unreachable" communication attempts are
 kept separate in the counts.